 Focus on developing an understanding of the principles, forms and aesthetics of media production.
 Working in design groups on small-scale media pre-production and production exercises, screenings and critiques, students learn creative solutions to problems in realizing expressive media projects.
 Prereq.
 CMDP 2500.

-After successfully completing the three required courses, students may select two additional upper division 3000 or 4000 level courses as electives across any of our four concentrations (sound practices; media production; performance practices; and documentary practices).
+After successfully completing the three required courses, students may select three additional upper division 3000 or 4000 level courses as electives across any of our four concentrations (sound practices; media production; performance practices; and documentary practices).

 These courses may include, but are not limited to, the following: